The Firefly is an excellent portable vape with some unique qualities, and I’m pretty impressed with it.

 Through my testing I found it seems to perform best when using a certain technique.
 I describe it in detail in the review but basically it just involves pre-heating the herb chamber for a certain period of time before starting your draw.

-The vapor is smooth and has a great taste, and it’s pretty efficient with your material.
-Battery life isn’t the greatest but it does recharge quickly (45 mins), and if you wanted to you could get spare batteries because it’s actually removable.
+The vapor it produces is smooth and has an excellent taste, basically the best out of all the portable vapes I’ve reviewed.
+It’s also very efficient with your material – the chamber only fits about 0.1g but you’ll get a handful of good draws from that.
+Battery life is its biggest weakness but it does recharge quickly (45 mins), and if you wanted to you could get spare batteries because it’s actually removable.

-When I think about vapes that are great for use when you’re on-the-go I think the Pax still comes out a little ahead, but I think the Firefly is excellent for cordless use around the house or as a travel vape that can be easily stored and transported.
+When I think about vapes that are great for use when you’re on-the-go I think the Pax still comes out a little ahead, mostly because there’s no thinking or technique involved to use it, but I think the Firefly is fantastic for cordless use around the house or as a travel vape that can be easily stored and transported.

 To buy one from the authorized dealer I got mine from click here.
 That store has proven to provide excellent service over the years and you’ll also have a valid 5-year warranty through the manufacturer.
 They do compensate me if you decide to purchase through my link, and I’m super appreciative of any and all support.

 Any questions let me know!

 This vape was provided gratis for review, but this does not influence my rating or thoughts about it.

 So this is considered a portable vape, and I’ll talk more about that in a minute, and it currently sits at the top of the price range for portables.